andreterceiro/dio-kotlin--knowing-kotlin-and-its-official-documentation/README.md

 Is also interesting the question of multiplatform related to Kotlin.
 Please see the official documentation for more details:

 ![kotlin multiplatform](images/kotlin-multiplatform.png)

+Teacher also talked that [this link - learn Kotlin by example](https://play.kotlinlang.org/byExample/overview) is a good place to learn Kotlin by example.